45i/TicTacToad/README.md

 # TicTacToad

 Welcome to TicTacToad!
-This is a fun and interactive Tic-Tac-Toe game.
+This is a fun and interactive Tic-Tac-Toe game.  [<- this claim was not made by me. blame copilot]

 ## Getting Started